 Something happened when I was about 12, that dictated the course of my life, so to speak.
 I turned in a writing essay in English to my teacher.
 The next day she called me in and berated me, for having spelled “attack” in three different incorrect ways throughout the essay.

 “You will never be a writer.”
 She said.

 In 1965 I decided to go to the United States and join the U.S. Marine Corps.
 (The reasons, I may talk about in a book someday.)
 I went to flight school and graduated in ’67 as a 2nd Lt in the USMC and a Naval Aviator.
 Not having read American newspapers in Europe, and CNN not having been invented yet, I did not know anything about Vietnam, other than the French fought a war in Indochine when I was young.
 Imagine my surprise when I learned that I was going to be spending the next 13 months “in-country”, as they called it.
-As you may surmise, I survived my tour of duty, no thanks to me (there is another book here someday).
+As you may surmise, I survived my tour of duty, no thanks to me (The Wayward Marine, on Amazon).

 After my discharge from the USMC, I went to Andros Island in the Bahamas and spent a year diving with Archie Forfar and his guests.
 (Maybe a book here too) When my money ran out, I went to New York City to visit my friend David Weir, and mooch a few meals from him till I could figure out the next chapter of my saga.
 David was a stockbroker and he managed to land me a job at a desk next to him in Bache & Co. in Manhattan.
 The plan was to be a stockbroker until I could figure out what to do with the rest of my life.
 (Many books here also, as I was fortunate to have had a very successful career while I waited.)